Pedr0Rocha/1-billion-row-challenge/readme.md

 21.03s  newBuffer, stationName, measurement := parseBufferSingle(resultBuffer)
 ```

-- This was a very unpleasant surprise, the map look up is extremly slow.
+- This was a very unpleasant surprise, the map lookup is extremely slow.

 ```bash
 38.53s  data, exist := stations[station]